 SourceTree a Free Git and Mercurial GUI (Mac OSX)

 Atlassian SourceTree is a GUI client you can use to quickly and easily view the status of Git, Mercurial, and Subversion source repositories.
-SourceTree provides special support for hosted DVCS systems such as Bitbucket and GitHub.
+SourceTree provides special support for hosted DVCS systems such as Bitbucket Cloud and GitHub.
 Using a single SourceTree client, you can work with local repositories and hosted repositories in multiple source control systems.
 Why not install SourceTree and give it a try to see if it is a fit for you?

 Adding a hosted project in SourceTree